maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 console.log(overalBalance2);
 ```

-sort() - mutates the original array
+sort() - mutates the original array, sorting is based on string data type i.e numbers are also sorted by converting them to strings.